Karthiktiwari/License-plate-Detection/README.md

 # License-plate-Detection

-## Transfer Learning with mobilenet for license plate bounding box regression task
+## Transfer Learning with imagenet models for Vehicle and License plate detection task.

 ### Run the generate_dataset.py to generate cropped images with respective transformations
 ### The code crops the original 1980 x 1080 into 512x512 images and transforms the annotations for the same.